Anger Management Strategies For Adults

 - Learn relaxation techniques - e.g., Meditation, deep breathing, or progressive muscle relaxation.

 - Do very fun things - By this I mean doing things that are fun enough that you look forward to them, and they noticeably boost your mood.
-I'm referring to outings like going on a hike with your friends, rather than activities that are more about vegging out, like absentmindedly flipping through TV channels in the evening.
+I'm referring to outings like going on a hike with your friends, rather than activities that are more about vegging out, like absentmindedly watching TV in the evening.

 - Do straight-up relaxing activities - e.g., getting a massage, lying out in the sun, or sitting in a sauna.